palantir/ontology-starter-react-app/README.md

     ```

     a.
 You can find your Client ID in either the Quickstart guide for the SDK or in the Permissions & OAuth page
     b.
 If you don't have a production URL yet, you can leave `PRODUCTION_REDIRECT_URL` out.
-It is not read if you don't set `NODE_ENV=production`
+It is only read when you set `NODE_ENV=production`

 1. Run `npm install`
 1. Follow the instructions in the Foundry Developer Console to install your application's Ontology SDK via the application-specific NPM registry